Ad Space — Top Banner

 3. Inspect the battery pack for signs of physical damage, corrosion, or coolant leaks.

-4. Have a battery specialist evaluate individual module health and replace failed modules.
+4. Have a battery specialist evaluate individual module health and identify failed modules.

 5. Replace the battery pack or affected modules as indicated by diagnostic data.